 Despite its small size, the Comoros is the world’s largest producer of ylang-ylang essence which is used in perfumes.
 Additionally, the Comoros is the world’s second largest producer of vanilla.

-The Comoros' utilisation of EBA preferences has been very high in recent years - above 90% in 2022 and 2023.
-This is entirely due to preferential exports of the product section coffee, tea and spices - no other products (few of which are exported to the EU in any case) make use of the preferences.
-Nevertheless, both total imports and EBA-eligible imports decreased substantially in recent years.
+The Comoros' utilisation of EBA preferences was very high in the years to 2023 but dropped to 70% in 2024.
+This is mostly due to preferential exports of the product section coffee, tea and spices; only one other product section used the preferences in 2024, cereals and oil seeds.
+Nevertheless, EBA-eligible imports decreased substantially in recent years.

-As a beneficiary of the EBA, the Comoros is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, the Comoros has signed or ratified all 15 core international conventions on human and labour rights.
-The Comoros has ratified 5 UN human rights conventions and 8 ILO conventions on labour standards.
-The Comoros has also signed the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights.
-Additionally, the Comoros has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
+As a beneficiary of the EBA, the Comoros is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, the Comoros has ratified 13 out of the 15 core international conventions on human and labour rights, and has signed but not ratified the remaining two (the two International Covenants on Civil and Political Rights, and on Economic, Social and Cultural Rights).
+The Comoros has also ratified all of the 12 conventions on environmental protection and good governance listed in the GSP Regulation.

 Access all info about EU-Comoros relations on the International Partnerships website.